hal/circuit/README.md

 Stores are registered with the Dispatcher for Actions they are interested in.
 They can directly rely on the data passed with an Action, or listen for state changes in other parts of the data model.

-Stores can emit Change Events to interested parties that rely on  the data or state managed by a particular Store.
+Stores do emit Change Events to interested parties that rely on the data or state managed by a particular Store.

 ### Presenter (as in MVP)